Viking Line: 1985–1993

-In 1985 a new leaf was turned in Viking Line's history when SF Line's brand-new MS Mariella, at the time the largest ferry in the world, replaced MS Viking Song on Helsinki–Stockholm service, breaking Sally's monopoly on the route.
-The next year Slite took delivery of Mariella's sister MS Olympia and thus forced Sally out of Helsinki–Stockholm traffic completely.
+A turning point came in 1985 when SF Line introduced MS Mariella, then the largest cruiseferry in the world, on the Helsinki–Stockholm route.
+This ended Sally's monopoly on the service.
+The following year, Slite introduced MS Olympia, forcing Sally out of the route entirely.
 While SF Line and Slite were planning additional newbuilds, Sally were in an extremely poor position financially and in 1987 Effoa and Johnson Line, the owners of Silja Line, purchased Sally.
 As a result, SF Line and Slite forced Sally to leave the Viking Line consortium.

 Between 1988 and 1990 SF Line took delivery of three new ships (MS Amorella, MS Isabella and MS Cinderella) while Slite took delivery of two (MS Athena and MS Kalypso).Unfortunately Wärtsilä Marine, the shipyard building one of SF Line's newbuilds and both of Slite's, went bankrupt in 1989.
 SF Line avoided financial repercussions, their Cinderella had been continuously paid for as her construction progressed.
 Hence it was SF Line who owned the almost completed ship when the shipyard went bankrupt.
 Slite however had signed a more traditional type of contract, the Kalypso was to be paid for on delivery.
 Since the shipyard owned the unfinished ship, this led to an increased cost for the Kalypso—about 200 million SEK more than had been originally envisaged.
 In the end, despite the financial problems, by 1990 Viking Line had the largest and newest cruiseferry fleet in the world.

 MS Cinderella was the largest cruiseferry in the world when delivered in 1989.
 In 2003 she was renamed MS Viking Cinderella and given the white livery displayed here.

 In 1989 Slite started planning MS Europa, which was to be the jewel in the company's crown, the largest and most luxurious cruiseferry in the world.
 Unfortunately for them Sweden entered a financial crisis during the construction of the ship, which led to devaluation of the Swedish krona.
 This in turn meant that the cost for the Europa increased by 400 million SEK.
 When time came to take delivery of the new ship, Slite did not have the funds to pay for it and their main funders (Swedish Nordbanken, who were also the main funders of Silja Line) refused to loan them the money needed.
 Eventually the ship ended up in Silja Line's fleet and Slite was forced to declare bankruptcy in 1993.